- Abu-Jamal, Mumia

 - Obama and the Boy in the Metal Box

-The Incarceration of John Walker Lindh Resource Type: Article/Report/Letter Published: 2010 Clemency for John Walker Lindh would open up to public scrutiny an outrageous injustice that high officials in the Bush administration deliberately perpetrated on an American citizen after the 9/11 attacks.
+The Incarceration of John Walker Lindh Resource Type: Article Published: 2010 Clemency for John Walker Lindh would open up to public scrutiny an outrageous injustice that high officials in the Bush administration deliberately perpetrated on an American citizen after the 9/11 attacks.
 It would expose how they covered up their illegalities by betraying the legal professionalism of the Justice Department and by imprisoning their victim behind prison walls for half his life.

 - Oh!
-How--German is this Revolution!
+How -- German is this Revolution!

-Resource Type: Article/Report/Letter Published: 1918 The existing penal system, breathing the spirit of brutal class-spirit and capitalist barbarism must be torn up by the roots.
+Resource Type: Article Published: 1918 The existing penal system, breathing the spirit of brutal class-spirit and capitalist barbarism must be torn up by the roots.
 A fundamental system of prison-reform must be inaugurated immediately.

 - Penal transportation

-Connexipedia Article Resource Type: Article/Report/Letter The deporting of convicted criminals to a penal colony.
+Connexipedia Article Resource Type: Article The deporting of convicted criminals to a penal colony.
 Examples include transportation by France to Devil's Island and by the UK to its colonies in the Americas, from the 1610s through the American Revolution in the 1770s, and then to Australia between 1788 and 1868.

 - Prison Journals of a Priest revolutionary